mattb0101/interactive_fe_milestone/README.md

 Put computer turns to Auto - but instantly happening, will look at trying to get a delay between functions.

+Lots of testing moving round and things that were happening on certain squares to stop play.
+Found it was certain squares didnt have a "Carry on" Button screen showing, so nothing moved this on to the next player!

 Sources i used for things!